HedvigS/personal-cookbook/R/cldf_for_dummies.md

 Each table is usually tied to several pre-defined CLDF standards for the content.
-For example, FormTables need to have the columns “ID”, “Form” and “Language_ID”.
+For example, FormTables need to have the columns “ID”, “Form” and “Language_ID” and they in turn need to look a certain way.

-Tables can have more columns than the minimal requirement.
+Tables can have more columns than the minimal requirement and can have columns that don’t map onto CLDF-standards at all.

 For more specifics, see this file for CLDF v1.0
 <http://cldf.clld.org/v1.0/terms.rdf>.